Catastrophic Personal Injury Attorneys in South Carolina

 - Low initial settlement offers.
 The insurance company may try to pressure you into accepting a low settlement offer.
 In some cases, the adjuster or representative who contacts you may even try to convince you that you need to act quickly to secure the funds they offer, which can leave you feeling rushed and prevent you from taking the time to consult an attorney or learn more about your rights.

 - Shifting liability.
 The insurance company may attempt to shift liability to another party, including trying to shift liability to you.
 Working with a South Carolina catastrophic injury attorney can help ensure that you have a full investigation of your claim and evaluation of your evidence, which can show exactly who caused your accident and what elements contributed to it.
-The insurance company may, for example, try to claim that you caused your own injuries due to your actions or negligence, or to claim that a third party contributed more to the accident than the party that the insurance company covers.
+The insurance company may, for example, try to claim that you caused your own injuries due to your actions or negligence or to claim that a third party contributed more to the accident than the party that the insurance company covers.
 An attorney can give you a better idea of exactly who contributed to your accident and how to pursue compensation from each party.

-- Trying to prove your injuries do not cause the limitations you claim.
+- Trying to prove your injuries does not cause the limitations you claim.
 Catastrophic injuries can limit each patient differently.
 Some victims with traumatic brain injury, for example, may suffer extreme memory loss, while others may have extreme difficulty regulating their emotions after the accident.
 The insurance company may try to investigate your injuries to prove that they do not limit you as much as you claim, which may reduce the compensation you can receive.

 Do You Need a South Carolina Catastrophic Injury Lawyer?